ruslanasevera/LDA/README.md

 # Linear Discriminant Analysis on Stream of Features

-Python implementation of LDA classifier expanded with **feature incrementation**.
-When a new feature is added to the model, the internal structure is being updated instead of retraing the model from the beginning.
+Python implementation of LDA classifier extended by **descriptor/feature increment**.
+When a new feature is added to the model, the inner structure of the model is being updated instead of retraing the whole model from the beginning.
 Multicollinearity is handled with regularization using a constant input regularization parameter.
-An inverse of a total covariance matrix is solved with the Cholesky decomposition.
+An inverse of a total covariance matrix is solved with the Cholesky decomposition, forward and backward substitution.
 The classifier operates in two modes: "offline" means traditional batch processing, when the data comes in bulk, "online" stands for feature incremental learning.
 ## Example of usage
 ```python
 dataset = load_iris(True)